Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 It depends.

-I mean that.
+I mean, that.

 When the world says never again, do they ever mean it?

-After we we see what's going on in Ukraine.
+I don't believe the world after we see what's going on in Ukraine.

-We don't believe all all of this.
+We don't believe all of this.

-Even I don't believe documents, because we also had a Budapest memorandum.
+Even I don't believe documents because we also had a Budapest memorandum.

-And and that's it.
+And that's it.

-So we we just believe contract pragmatic things.
+So we just believe contradict, pragmatic things.

 You can do it.